mastreeno/Merp/README.md

 An event-based Micro ERP, developed by Andrea Saltarello using ASP.NET Core 2.0

 **Release notes**

 03/05/2018
-Add DataSeeder class.
+ - Add DataSeeder class, that creates initial data.

  **IMPORTANT**: Remember to insert your email and password.
-(TIP: Use a partial class of DataSeeder)
+(TIP: Create a partial class of DataSeeder with two string constants)

 21/10/2017
 - AzureCloudServices environment removed